codementor/k8s-cli-fabric8/README.md

 # k8s-cli-java project

 This project is an example of how to extend kubernetes cli (kubectl) with a Java application.
 It demonstrates the use of [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client) and access the Kubernetes API.
 In order to be a kubectl plugin it is necessary to have a file which uses the defined naming convention of `kube-<plugin-name>`.
 This is a challenge in Java.
 This project shows the use of [Graal](https://www.graalvm.org/) in order to build a native image using the [gradle palantir plugin](https://github.com/palantir/gradle-graal).
 In order to provide a good CLI experience [picocli](https://picocli.info/) is used.

+## Fabric8

+This work and demo is provided by [Marc](https://github.com/marcnuri-demo) as a followup to a [demo of the same using client-java](https://github.com/codementor/k8s-cli-java).
+His original work is https://github.com/marcnuri-demo/k8s-cli-java.
+What a great reminder of how the value the internet can provided!
+Besides providing a great example of [fabric8](https://github.com/fabric8io/kubernetes-client), it has a number of Java improvements worth showcasing.

 ## Prerequisites